Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-08-12-spring-intro.md

 with consistent non-locking reads, the default isolation level is Repeatable Read.

+### Types of Lock-Based Protocols

+Lock-based protocols are used to implement transaction isolation levels.

+There are two types of lock:

+* Shared Lock: Also known as read lock and S-lock.
+It can be acquired when no other transaction holds a write lock on the same data.
+* Exclusive Lock: Also known as write lock and X-lock.
+It can be acquired when no other transaction holds a shared or write lock on the same data.

+#### First-Level Locking Protocol

+The first-level locking protocol requires that a transaction must acquire an X-lock before modifying a data item, and release the lock after the transaction is committed or rolled back.

+This is roughly equivalent to `Read Uncommitted` isolation level, which means that dirty reads, non-repeatable reads, and phantom reads may occur, but lost updates will not occur.

+#### Second-Level Locking Protocol

+The second-level locking protocol extends the first-level locking protocol by requiring S-locks for read operations.
+S-locks are acquired before reading a data item, and released immediately after the read operation is completed.

+This protocol is equivalent to `Read Committed` isolation level, which means that dirty reads and lost updates will not occur, but non-repeatable reads and phantom reads may occur.

+#### Third-Level Locking Protocol

+The third-level locking protocol extends the second-level locking protocol by requiring that a transaction must hold all S-locks until it commits or rolls back, which means that once a transaction reads a data item, it will hold the S-lock until the transaction is completed.

+This protocol is equivalent to `Repeatable Read` isolation level, which means that dirty reads, non-repeatable reads, and lost updates will not occur, but phantom reads may occur.

+The third-level locking protocol can not prevent phantom reads, because transactions only hold locks for existing data items.
+For example,
+if a transaction reads a range of data items another transaction inserts a new data item then commits, and after that the first transaction may read the new data item.

+### Two-Phase Locking

+The two-phase locking is a locking protocol that guarantees conflict-serializable.

+**NOTE**: If a schedule is conflict-serializable, the schedule is equivalent to some serial schedule based solely on conflicting operations.

+The core idea of the two-phase locking is that transactions must follow two strict phases for lock management:

+* Growing Phase: In this phase, a transaction can acquire locks but cannot release any locks.
+* Shrinking Phase: In this phase, a transaction can release locks but cannot acquire any new locks.

+There are some variants of the two-phase locking protocol:

+* Conservative Two-Phase Locking: In this variant, a transaction must acquire all locks (at one time) before it starts executing.
+This can prevent deadlocks.
+* Strict Two-Phase Locking: In this variant, a transaction must hold  X-locks until it commits or rolls back.
+* Rigorous Two-Phase Locking: In this variant, a transaction must hold all locks until it commits or rolls back.

 ### `@Transactional`

 `@Transactional` is an annotation used to specify that a method or class is transactional.